slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
-> *"If you don’t like a person, it’s because they remind you of something you don’t like about yourself."  -- Sigmund Freud*
+> *"If you don’t like a person, it’s because they remind you of something you don’t like about yourself."  -- Sigmund Freud [1856]*
 > *"Só os mais corajosos conseguem fazer a paz."  -- Trump*

 - Be willing to side with the minority.